engapa/osc-docker-builder/docs/index.md

     root@1f395d7273b9:/#

-If you want to update all python client versions (if provided release was a branch , i.e : master) just execute this command into the
+If you want to update all python client versions (if provided release was a branch , e.g. : master) just execute this command within the
 container:

     $ docker attach 1f395d7273b9